Limit (music): Odd-limit and prime-limit

 In just intonation, intervals between pitches are drawn from the rational numbers.
 Since Partch, two distinct formulations of the limit concept have emerged: odd limit and prime limit.
 Odd limit and prime limit n do not include the same intervals even when n is an odd prime.

 Odd limit

 For a positive odd number n, the n-odd-limit contains all rational numbers such that the largest odd number that divides either the numerator or denominator is not greater than n.

 In Genesis of a Music, Harry Partch considered just intonation rationals according to the size of their numerators and denominators, modulo octaves.
 Since octaves correspond to factors of 2, the complexity of any interval may be measured simply by the largest odd factor in its ratio.
-Partch's theoretical prediction of the sensory dissonance of intervals (his "One-Footed Bride") are very similar to those of theorists including Hermann von Helmholtz, William Sethares, and Paul Erlich.